abhilashmadhu24/SSL_Fetcher/README.md

 ./ssl_checker.sh
 ```

-If the host server is cPanel hosted and ned to fetch SSL status of domains from that server, just uncomment line number 4 and 5 from script file.
+If the host server is cPanel hosted and need to fetch SSL status of domains from that server, just uncomment line number 5 and 6 from script file.

 #OUTPUT